Waxnell/BAR-mentor-guide-organization/Master.md

 # Welcome to BAR!
-This sheet is meant to help give direction in your learning process so that you can easily go down and check to make sure you understand these concepts, before continuing deeper, to both solidify your foundation as a player, and also save you time by learning in a more efficient way.
+This document is meant to help give direction in your learning process so that you can easily go down and check to make sure you understand these concepts, before continuing deeper, to both solidify your foundation as a player, and also save you time by learning in a more efficient way.
+It contains most of the information found in the [original sheet](https://github.com/drivver44/BAR-mentor-guide-organization/blob/main/BAR%20Rubric%20-%20Sheet1.csv)

 ## The Prime Directive, or how to play BAR
 First and foremost, understanding the core idea of how the game is played, and what your major goals and choices revolve around, is absolutely essential in making the learning process more efficient, and helping you to become the best player you can be.